-Another brand she recommends is Niyama Sol.
+Johanna likes Alo Yoga's Delight Bralette ($53) because it's antimicrobial and dries quickly after class is over.
+Tran recommends bras from Niyama Sol.
 "Their sport bras are made with this fabric that is super stretchy and contours to the body really well," she says.

 5. Essential extras

-"My all-time favorite mat for practicing in a heated studio is the Alo Warrior Mat ($100).
+"My all-time favorite mat for practicing in a heated studio is the Alo Warrior Mat ($128).
 It is extra thick and provides the perfect amount of support.
 It absorbs sweat and has a built-in grip so you don't have to worry about slipping in downward facing dog, which was a huge selling point for me," Johanna says.
 It's also very important to have a towel for hot yoga so you don't slip all over the place.
-"I personally use the Manduka Yogitoes Towels ($58)—they absorb insane amounts of sweat and the underside has silicon nubs that grip to your mat and keep the towel in place," says Houston.
+"I personally use the Manduka Yogitoes Towels ($60)—they absorb wild amounts of sweat and the underside has silicon nubs that grip to your mat and keep the towel in place," says Houston.

 You'll also want to pull your hair back into a style that will keep it out of your face and off of your neck while you sweat it out on the mat.
 No one likes the feeling of matted, sweaty hair on their back.
-Roxborough relies on Teleties ($8) to keep her hair up.
+Roxborough relies on Teleties ($10) to keep her hair up.
 Loeffelholz also recommends wearing a headband to keep sweat out of your face and eyes.

 "There's nothing worse than having to stop what you're doing to wipe your face with a towel in between each pose," Loeffelholz says.